wgantt/SEAMuS/README.md

 These are some things we're still working on:

-- [] Add FActScore results and instructions for evaluation
+- [x] Add annotation interface examples and supplementary materials
-- [] Add instructions for AlignScore evaluation
+- [ ] Add FActScore results and instructions for evaluation
-- [] Add analysis code
+- [ ] Add instructions for AlignScore evaluation
-- [] Add annotation interface examples and supplementary materials
+- [ ] Add analysis code